 It remains to be seen whether all of this will coalesce into a cohesive virtual reality and augmented reality ecosystem that users will actually want to buy into.
 Despite some success with mice, keyboards, Xbox and Surface, the company’s hardware teams haven’t been overwhelmingly successful in the devices department before.
 No doubt, Microsoft will have more to say about Windows 10 Creators Update VR features early next year.

-The Windows 10 Creators Update will arrive as free upgrade for every device running Windows 10 sometime in the spring of 2017.
+The Windows 10 Creators Update will arrive as a free upgrade for every device running Windows 10 sometime in the spring.